noahehall/theBookOfNoah/0current/haproxy.md

   - global: process wide security and performance tuning at a low level
     - all about sizing and resources
     - other sections describe traffic and processing rules

   - defaults: helps reduce duplication
     - apply to all frontend & backend sections that come after it
     - defaults cascade: i.e. you can group [defaults > frontend > backend] to create config types, e.g. one group for TCP layer 4 and another group for HTTP layer 7
+  - frontend: when using haproxy as a reverse proxy;
+    - accepts incoming (external) requests: routes requests to backends
+    - defines the IPs and PORTS clients can connect to

+  - backend: fulfills incoming (frontend) requests

+  - listen
   - peers
-  - listen
-  - frontend: accepts incoming (external) requests: routes requests to backends
-    -
-  - backend: fulfills incoming (frontend) requests

-### directives:
+### directives
   - TODO: separate directives by the section they are permitted in?
     - or at least specify which sections that can be in (if multiple)